sabbirahmedAUST/Mr_Wiper/README.md

 # Mr Wiper

 Mr Wiper is an [Arduino Uno][au] based robot .
-As the name suggested, it's floor cleaner machine, that can be used to clean the floor very easily and helps to less the hard labour to a great extent.
+As the name suggested, it's floor cleaner machine, that can be used to clean the floor very easily and help to less the hard labour to a great extent.
+For controlling the bot [bluetooth controller][bc] has been used.

 <p align="center">
 <img align="centre" alt="wiper" width="400px" src="image/gif.gif" />